 So, what can you do?

 You can allow your emotions to do their job and guide you towards the next best action to take.
-When working with my clients I teach them how to use their Freedom Feeling Compass for this.
+When working with my clients I teach them how to use the 4A Process for this.

 Aware - As soon as you become aware of any difficult feelings you are experiencing identify the emotion(s) – eg. is it Sadness, Frustration, Fear, etc?